MarcoMiglio/tiny84_LoRaWAN/README.md

      ```
      Visit the /examples folder for additional details.

-  6. Upload the code to the ATTiny84.
-Visit wiki page for additional details about programming ATTiny MCUs through UNO boards.
+  8. Upload the code to the ATTiny84.
+Visit [Wiki page](https://github.com/MarcoMiglio/tiny84_LoRaWAN/wiki/Programming-ATTiny84-using-Arduino-IDE) for additional details about         programming ATTiny MCUs through UNO boards.
-  7. Use the following default connections:
+  9. Use the following default connections:

     | ATTiny84 Pin | RFM95 Pin | Description                |
     |--------------|-----------|----------------------------|